ThierryM1212/ergo-token-minter/README.md

-# Ergo Token Minter
+# Ergo Token Minter / Burner

 ## Introduction

-Small dApp to mint new ergo token using Yoroi dApp connector.
+dApp to mint and burn ergo tokens using Yoroi dApp connector.
-Written in javascript with bootstrap.
+Written in javascript with bootstrap v4.

 It is based on the Yoroi dApp connector example: https://github.com/Emurgo/yoroi-frontend/tree/develop/packages/yoroi-ergo-connector/example-ergo